Charity Worker Visa

 - Children under the age of 18

-To be eligible they will need to be able to prove their relationship with you and must also show that they have enough money to be financially supported whilst in the UK.
+To be eligible to be your dependents, they must prove their relationship with you and show that they have enough money to be financially supported whilst in the UK.
 You will need to show that there is at least:

 - £285 for your partner